 The CDP’s role in modern B2B ecommerce marketing strategies

-According to a 2019 Episerver study, nearly three-quarters of business leaders at B2B companies say most of their revenue will come from owned B2B ecommerce websites by 2025.
+According to a 2019 Episerver study, three-quarters of business leaders at B2B companies say most of their revenue will come from owned B2B ecommerce websites by 2025.

 One of the top projected drivers of this online retail revenue growth?
 Personalization.